 A concept for a new Downtown Event precinct, which includes Alexandra Park, is presented in the New Parks section.
 In this concept, the Cenotaph, Veteran's Memorial and other interpretive and memorial elements would be relocated to a new park adjacent to Alexandra Park, on the north side of First Ave.
 This new Cenotaph Park (discussed below in the New Parks sections) would be a purpose built space designed for ceremony and reflection.
 Relocating the Cenotaph would free space for large gatherings and special events in a re-designed Alexandra Park (Figures 5-18 and 5-19).
-However, recommended changes to Alexandra Park would be contingent on relocating the Cenotaph to the new purposebuilt park space across the street.
+However, recommended changes to Alexandra Park would be contingent on relocating the Cenotaph to the new purposebuilt park space across the street, and consultations with Orangeville's Royal Canadian Legion.